MariamReda25/Graduation_Project/Yocto-image/Readme.md

               ``` SSTATE_DIR ?= "${TOPDIR}/../shared_yocto_space/state-cache" ```

-           📌 bitbake use max.4 Cores to make 2 tasks in same time but not related to each other
+           📌 bitbake use max.4 Cores to run 4 tasks in same time but not related to each other

                ``` BB_NUMBER_THREADS="4" ```